-- implications for each property in the catchment as well as economic, social and cultural implications for the community. - 7.
-The Collective considers that it is premature to allocate nitrogen prior to the completion of a robust science review, a potential review of the incentives funding framework and in the absence of a community process (where the values, objectives, limits and targets can be considered). - 8.
-The Collective supports a regime for the management of natural resources that is effects based, supported by robust science and other evidence and founded on a sound community process. - 9.
-Central to the appeal are the Appellant's concerns about the allocation regime and restrictions in PC10 on the development of its Treaty Settlement Lands.
-Notwithstanding its view that it is premature to allocate nitrogen, the Collective acknowledges the nine principles in Policy WL 5B of the RPS, which include iwi land ownership, existing land use and existing on farm capital investment. - 10.
-The Collective considers that Federated Farmers' proposal provides a more appropriate means (or framework) for addressing the concerns of owners of Treaty Settlement Lands.
-This includes: - a.
-In the interim (roughly the period to 2022) its proposal involves maintaining a downward trajectory in nitrogen reductions (through measures such as the Rule 11 benchmark and adoption of good management practice). - b.
-During this time there is some provision for development through matters such as the adoption of a "whole" farm approach (as opposed to "effective area"), recognition of offsets and mitigations outside of Overseer and facilitation of whole of community engagement, innovations and solutions. - c.
-In the medium to longer term, the concerns raised by the owners of Treaty Settlement Lands would be addressed in the context of the findings of a robust science review, the outcome of a potential review of the incentives funding framework and the implementation of the NPS-FM through a robust consultation and collaboration process with the community (where values, objectives, limits and any allocation regime can be properly considered).

-- 11. The Collective acknowledges that PC10 provides greater nitrogen allocation to those who have already invested in and developed their land, compared with underdeveloped or undeveloped land.
-However, it does not consider that this is a reason to further reduce the allocation to existing farmers in an effort to provide greater allocation for underdeveloped or undeveloped land.
-The Collective does not consider that such changes to PC10 would achieve a robust planning framework or achieve sustainable management. - 12.
+- a.
+In the interim (roughly the period to 2022) Federated Farmers' proposal involves maintaining a downward trajectory in nitrogen reductions (through measures such as the Rule 11 benchmark and adoption of good management practice). - b.
+During this time there is some provision for intensification through matters such as the adoption of a "whole" farm approach (as opposed to "effective area"), recognition of offsets and mitigations outside of Overseer and facilitation of whole of community engagement, innovations and solutions. - c.
+In the medium to longer term, the concerns raised by the owners of underdeveloped Maori land would be addressed in the context of the findings of a robust science review, the outcome of a potential review of the incentives funding framework and the implementation of the NPS-FM through a robust consultation and collaboration process with the community. - 7.
+The Collective supports a regime for the management of natural resources that is effects based, supported by robust science and other evidence and founded on a sound community process. - 8.
+The Collective acknowledges that PC10 provides a greater nitrogen allocation to those who have already invested in and developed their land, compared with underdeveloped land.
+However, it does not consider that this is a reason to further reduce the allocation to existing farmers in an effort to provide greater allocation for underdeveloped Maori land.
+The Collective does not consider that such changes to PC10 would achieve a robust planning framework or achieve sustainable management. - 9.
 The Collective is concerned that the allocation under PC10 does not provide sufficient nitrogen for existing farmers to continue to operate their farming enterprises.
-The Collective is very concerned that any allocation of the 435tN/yr target to a property level is likely to result in no land owner receiving sufficient allocation to be able to carry out their activity or use (and develop) their land as intended (or to its potential). - 13.
-In respect of phosphorous, the Collective considers that all nutrients (as well as the source, transport and sink pathways) ought to be considered as part of the development of sub-catchment action plans (and as part of the implementation of the NPS-FM) as anticipated by its alternative framework.
-Phosphorous loss and mitigations also ought to be the subject of robust science investigation and evidence.
-Accordingly, the planning considerations ought to be broader than simply managing on farm phosphorous as suggested by the Appellant.
-It is concerned about the potential effects (and unintended consequences) of adding further property level phosphorous restrictions into PC10. - 14.
-In summary, the Collective is in general agreement with the Appellant that PC10 will not promote sustainable management, is not consistent with the purposes and principles of the RMA, is not the most appropriate means of achieving the purpose of the RMA, does not give effect the RPS or NPS-FM and is not consistent with the Regional Water and Land Plan. - 15.
-However, the Collective does not agree that a natural capital approach would better achieve these principles or give effect to these documents
+The Collective is very concerned that any allocation of the 435tN/yr target to a property level is likely to result in no land owner receiving sufficient allocation to be able to carry out their activity or use (and develop) their land as intended (or to its potential).

-(particularly in the absence of any details about methodology or any analysis of effects).

-In terms of the relief sought by CNI lwi Land Management Limited, the Collective conditionally supports the relief and conditionally opposes the relief because:
+The Collective conditionally supports the relief and conditionally opposes the relief sought by the Maori Trustee: